gopxl/pixel/docs/Basics/Drawing-a-Sprite.md

 ## Matrix

 That's not very good.
-Our sprite's got drawn to the lower-left corner of the window and we can't event see all of it.
+Our sprite's got drawn to the lower-left corner of the window and we can't even see all of it.
 Why is that?

 Since we only passed `pixel.IM` as the matrix argument, we didn't apply any transformations.
 Because of that, the sprite got drawn to the default position (0, 0), which in our case is the lower-left corner of the window (the y-axis increases upwards).
 Also, sprites are anchored by their center, that's why we're able to see the upper-right quadrant of the sprite.